Most of the more recent entries are near the top beginning immediately after the "Website Updates" information.

 Everything Is Free!

 People have developed the notion that they can get almost anything free of charge somewhere on the Internet.
 A common notion is that what one site charges a fee for, another site will offer free.
 However, this is true only of the more superficial and "commoditized" information.
 Who would be so foolish as to base a business model on products or services that are available elsewhere for free?
 We certainly wouldn't.
 That would be like trying to sell widgets at the shopping mall even though free widgets were being given away in various shops at the mall just for walking in.
 Many people invest in the market using only the free resources available everywhere on the Internet because they do not want to spend the price of a day at Disneyland to obtain the tools necessary to do the job right.
 Some spend far more on entertainment or on a sporting event than they will spend to do a good job investing hundreds of thousands of dollars.
 For example, a day at Disneyland will probably cost a family well over $300, and it will get them nothing in return other than some temporary fun.
-On the other hand, use of one of our stop loss tools for six months costs only $85.
+On the other hand, use of our stop loss tool for six months costs only $150.
 Yet, it can help prevent the loss of many thousands of dollars (enough to pay for more trips to Disneyland than almost anyone would want).
 Think about it.
 It makes no sense.
 Whenever a person makes a trade, there is someone or something (a computer using artificial intelligence algorithms) on the other side of that trade.
 When you buy a stock, the transaction is possible because someone else is anxious to get rid of the stock that you want to buy.
 The other person is betting that your decision to buy is based on faulty or inadequate information.
 Too often people underestimate the intelligence or knowledge of the person on the other side of the trade.
 The individual with the better information and more capable discipline will tend to be the one who is on the right side of the transaction most of the time.
 Sometimes, being cheap is costly.